This beautiful couple had a wedding in

 She designs traditional Indian clothes like saris, lehengas, anarkalis, salwar kameez, dupatta and many other pieces.

 Thanks to her experience, Modi felt that the "Indian fashion industry is emerging and making its own place in the domestic and international markets.
-In the last few years, the industry has grown bigger and better, and
+In the last few years, the industry has grown bigger and better, and International designers and fashion houses are getting inspiration from Indian textiles and fabrics.
+I have been working on development of new fabrics and colourways for the last two decades.
+My work has been appreciated internationally," she said.

 Have a look at this celebrity style!